nickav/pix16/README.md

 ## Other Platforms

-The project has only been set up for Windows so far.
-Other operating systems can be added by creating an entry point file and build scripts for other platforms.
+The project has only been set up for Windows and MacOS so far.
+Linux is in theory possible with the SDL2 backend, but some changes to the build script would need to happen.

-You could even add a backend that targets [SDL2](https://www.libsdl.org/) to support all the operating systems that it supports!

 ## TODO

-- add monospaced font to draw for DrawText
 - have some way to load non-monospaced fonts
 - transparency
 - see if we need to blend transparency in linear rgb

 - DrawLine

-- SDL2 backend

 - more robust audio mixing (we only support 8 concurrent sounds at the moment)
 - async audio API